Red cup, or blue cup?

 In the modern world where you can comfortably go online and have a meaningful conversation within minutes, there is not much incentive to reach out to a random stranger in a public space and risk getting rejected.

 This led me to think:

-What if we use the colour of coffee cups to signal whether we are open for conversations or not?
+Using the color of coffee cups to signal whether we are open for conversations.